 Why make an eBook

 If you’re a writer and you want to get published, an eBook is your friend.
 It’s the fastest way for you to get your story in front of your readers.
-If you have the right content, writing an eBook expedites your journey toward the bestsellers list.
+If you have the right eBook niche and content, writing an eBook expedites your journey toward the bestsellers list.

 – Expands your audience